 Unfortunately, it’s a vicious cycle: tinnitus makes sleeping difficult, while a lack of sleep makes tinnitus worse due to stress.
-Poor sleep or lack of sleep increases your worries and anxiety, which in turn keep you very fixated on your tinnitus and how it’s keeping you awake.
+Poor sleep or lack of sleep increases your worries and anxiety, which in turn keeps you very fixated on your tinnitus and how it’s keeping you awake.

 There are some steps you can take to combat the ringing in your ears that’s causing your sleep deprivation or insomnia.
 Many people turn to white noise machines at night to try to block out the tinnitus sounds, while others find that avoiding the blue light emitted by TV, computer, or phone screens before they go to bed helps them relax more.
 There is also evidence that working with a mental health professional and practicing mindfulness can help to cope with tinnitus symptoms better – not exactly getting rid of the sounds, but instead learning to deal with them in a way that allows you to relax and compartmentalize.

 But in addition to treating the symptoms of tinnitus, you should understand more about the connection between this hearing condition and insomnia.